corelight/zeek2es/Readme.md

 ### Docker <a name="docker" />

 Probably the easiest way to use this code is through Docker.
+All of the files are in the `docker` directory.
 First, you will want to edit the lines with `CHANGEME!!!` in the `.env` file to fit your environment.
 You will also need to edit the Elastic password in `docker/zeek2es/entrypoint.sh` to match.
 It can be found after the `--passwd` option.
 Next, you can change directory into the `docker` directory and type the following commands to bring up a zeek2es and Elasticsearch cluster: